 This course is a continuation of MSTC 101 Basic Massage Theory and Application.
 Technique and strokes are perfected and sub strokes are introduced.
-Also covered will be endangerment sites designing the
+Also covered will be endangerment sites designing the massage and the body/mind connections.
+Topics to be reviewed are body mechanics movement, history, client expectations, indications and contraindications.
+(Prerequisites: MSTC101, SCIC111 or SCIC201)

-MSTC126 Massage Rules and Ethics 1 CLASS HOUR/1 CREDIT
+MSTC126 Massage Rules and Ethics 1 Class Hour/1 Credit